2 Weeks Till Votes are Counted, Kentucky’s 5-Term McConnell Still Can’t Dispatch Democrat Challenger Grimes

 * 40% have a favorable opinion of Grimes.
 43% unfavorable.
 Minus 3, the 1st time in 5 months she has had a negative number.

 * Libertarian David Patterson gets 5% of the vote, taking votes from both ends of the political spectrum.

 * 47% say Republicans would do a better job if they controlled the US Senate in the next Congress.
 42% say Democrats would do better, unchanged from the most recent Bluegrass Poll.
 Of self-identified Democrats, 19% (almost 1 in 5) say Republicans would do a better job.

-Cell-phone respondents and home-phone respondents included in this research: SurveyUSA interviewed 775 state of KS adults 10/02/14 through 10/05/14.
-Of the adults, 679 were registered to vote.
-Of the registered voters, 549 were determined by SurveyUSA to be likely to vote on or before 11/04/14.
+Cell-phone respondents and home-phone respondents included in this research: SurveyUSA interviewed 800 state of KY adults 10/15/14 through 10/19/14.
+Of the adults, 745, were registered to vote.
+Of the registered voters, 655 were determined by SurveyUSA to be likely to vote in the 11/04/14 general election.
 This research was conducted using blended sample, mixed mode.
-Respondents reachable on their home telephones (74% of likely voters) were interviewed on their home telephones in the recorded voice of a professional announcer.
-Respondents not reachable on a home telephone (26% of likely voters) were shown a questionnaire on their smartphone, tablet or other electronic device.
+Respondents reachable on a home telephone (75% of likely voters) were interviewed on their home telephone in the recorded voice of a professional announcer.
+Respondents not reachable on a home telephone (25% of likely voters) were shown a questionnaire on their smartphone, tablet or other electronic device.